 In a world of threats, dangers, and geo-restricted content, a VPN is a must-have tool for Windows users.
 And with growing content blocks around the world, we can expect VPNs to continue to grow in popularity.
 Hopefully, VPNs will not be banned anytime soon, as we saw with Signal in China after it exploded in popularity.

 There you have it.
-Five excellent Windows PC VPNs that can boost your online security and privacy, while giving you access to the best Internet resources from around the world.
+Four excellent Windows PC VPNs that can boost your online security and privacy, while giving you access to the best Internet resources from around the world.
 But the information we’ve provided here only summarizes what each of these great products can do.
 We urge you to read the descriptions here, then follow the included links to get our detailed reviews of the VPNs that look most interesting to you, or go right on to the website.

 Every VPN we recommend offers a money-back guarantee between 7 and 30 days.

 We’re confident that one of these five will turn out to be the best Windows VPN service for you.
 And if you are on a tight budget, you may want to consider these VPN coupons for additional savings.